 Crafting Your Own Elderberry Tincture

 Creating homemade herbal extracts lets you control ingredient quality while connecting with traditional preparation methods.
-With minimal equipment and patience, you can make elderberry tincture that rivals store-bought options in potency and freshness.
+With minimal equipment and patience, you can make elderberry tincture at home that rivals store-bought options in potency and freshness.

 Step-by-Step Process